Virginia Exports and Foreign Investment

 International Investment Creates Jobs in Virginia

-- In 2015 (latest data available), foreign-controlled companies employed 187,200 Virginia workers.
-Major sources of foreign investment in Virginia included the United Kingdom, Germany and France.
+- In 2023 (latest data available), foreign-controlled companies employed an estimated 209 thousand Virginia workers.
+Major sources of foreign investment in Virginia included the United Kingdom, the Netherlands, and Germany.

 Virginia’s Major Metropolitan Areas Benefit from Exporting